anionDev/Epew/ReadMe.md

 dotnet build  ExternalProgramExecutionWrapper.sln
 '''

-## Installation via WinGet (Windows, planned)
+## Installation via winget (Windows, planned)

-'''
-winget install epew
-'''
+Coming as soon as possible. winget is new for all of us, that's why epew is not instant available via winget.

 ## Usage

-epew is a commandline-tool.
-There is no gui.
-The main-intention of epew is to be used in scripts with unattended execution.

 ```
 >epew